eqNj/eqN-PD2-Filter/README.md

 Only high-value unique and set items will notify on drop, but all unique and set items will still always show on the ground.

-Rare bolts are hidden and magic bolts and arrows are hidden.
+Magic arrows are hidden for all classes.
+Rare bolts are hidden for all classes except Amazons.
+Rare arrows will still show.

 Non-magic (for imbuing) and magic circlets of all kinds are hidden.